zowe/docs-site/docs/user-guide/at-tls-configuration.md

 This includes services that set `zoweJwt` as authentication scheme, those that require an Open ID Connect (OIDC) token or forwarded X.509 certificates.

-In this case it's necessary to have an Outbound rule from the service to the API Gateway.
+In this case it is necessary to have an Outbound rule from the service to the API Gateway.

 These service will also already have an outbound rule set for the onboarding process against the Discovery Service.